 Swapping standard suspension for coil springs generally makes for improved handling, stiffer dampening and better aerodynamics.
 Since coil springs are designed to absorb vibrations, bumps in the road can barely be felt, enhancing the quality of the ride.

 How do you know if coil springs need to be replaced?

-A coil spring usually lasts circa.
-100.000 – 150.000 km before it will need to be replaced.
+A coil spring usually lasts around 60,000 – 90,000 miles before it will need to be replaced.
 If your car pulls to one side, has a noisy suspension or steering is badly impaired, you should immediately seek the help of a mechanic.
 These are the tell-tale signs that your coil springs need urgent replacement.

 Can I replace just one coil spring?

-Coil springs should be replaced as a pair to ensure a safe drive and prevent accidents caused by broken or damaged springs.
+Coil springs should be replaced as a pair to ensure a safe driving and prevent accidents caused by broken or damaged springs.

 Can you drive with a broken coil spring?

 When coil springs lose elasticity from exposure to rust and erosion from the road, the propensity for damage to your vehicle, you and other road users increases.

 For this reason, you should never drive with a broken coil spring.
 Instead, springs should be replaced as a matter of urgency.
 Makeshift methods are also not advisable under any circumstances.

 Call a trained mechanic to install new coil springs with care for a safe and smooth drive.